 We're talking wholesome, rustic bread that can be made with nothing more than a bowl and a spoon and a loaf pan.
 We're talking so easy it's crazy and we're talking so tasty when schmeared with vegan butter that you might want to double up the recipe because one loaf will be gone before you know it.

 The spelt flour gives this yeast-free bread a nutty, savoury, hearty flavour just like it does in my Vegan Spelt Pancakes.
-It’s soft and fluffy on the inside and slightly crusty and chewy with a scattering of nubbly, toasty oats on the outside.
+It's soft and fluffy on the inside and slightly crusty and chewy with a scattering of nubbly, toasty oats on the outside.
+If you'd rather bake with white flour though, go check out my No Yeast White Bread which is an adapted version of this recipe, or my vegan soda bread.

 And we all know that there are few better things than freshly baked bread pulled straight from the oven, and as much as I love baking bread like my Easy Whole Wheat Bread with yeast, sometimes it's nice to have a super quick emergency bread option up your sleeve.
 Like when you run out of yeast or you decide to make soup for dinner last minute and need a tasty accompaniment.